In this article I show you why some of the conceptions of narcissism are fallacious and I will propose a new perspective on narcissistic tendencies.

 Genes would not necessarily be the primary mechanism of becoming narcissist, but simply being different and having an urge to defend one’s differentness should be expected to manifest in the personality disorder.
 The defensive tone will quickly have one responding insecurely and viciously towards others, asserting their rightfulness in the face of conflict.
 As conflict becomes the common pattern, pavlovian conditioning causes more immediate and habitual response to conflict, and an increasing bias to perceive even the most subtle conflicts, essentially developing skills in conflict detection, or the infamous hypersensitivity to criticism that is common to narcissists.
 Those who are not conditioned like this will see the narcissist as paranoid and unreasonably sensitive to criticisms.
 It is something like a PTSD, a hyper vigilant response to criticism to detect future criticisms more quickly and efficiently, ultimately making one look like a hostile, defensive, insecure, and reactive type.
 Those who become familiar with the narcissist will form their own kind of PTSD-like response, developing skills in detecting defensive reactions.
 Both sides may begin to undergo power plays, poking, or trolling after becoming aware and bothered by these tendencies.
 The outsiders will poke at the narcissists ego, feeling justified, while the narcissist will boast as if to make others feel inferior.

 We often see the internet as a breeding ground for narcissism but the reality is that the internet is a platform that streamlines conflict and different opinions, which ultimately manifests into the tribal dynamics I’ve proposed in this article.
 Narcissism is a natural response to conflict.
 Prior to the internet, ideas and memes would pool locally and geographic cultures would tend to be more homogenous, with ideas slowly changing on a gradient as you travel outward.
-The method for ideas to travel is word of mouth or telephone.
+The method for ideas to travel was word of mouth or telephone.
 People generally associated with the locals rather than many long distance associations.
-The television is an exception to this, a platform for popular culture but of course this medium is heavily censored.
-We see the culture of today is obsessed with being uncensored.
+The television is an exception to this, a platform for popular culture to homogenize but of course this medium is heavily censored.
+We see that the culture of today is obsessed with being uncensored.
 The Internet dissolves these limitations and allows for the locality of ideas to diffuse.
 This results in a lot of conflict because ideas are no longer changing on a smooth geographically oriented gradient, and so the pattern of idea exposure is more chaotic, people are confronted with conflict more constantly.
 This all facilitates the development of narcissistic traits.
 In the far future we might expect a new popular culture that is more homogenous than our current state of society.

 It appears that this pattern of narcissism could be extremely common and nearly universal to human behaviors, while some are consumed by these dynamics for various circumstantial reasons, such as being insulted for being insulted, which is what diagnosing narcissism by doctors or even just peers/family does.
 Nationalism is like a national grandiosity, responding to cultural differences.
 Tribalism, elitism, xenophobia, disagreement on almost any level appears to result in these patterns for many, just not always in a way that transcends the appropriate context.
 It is those whose identity becomes invalid that may manifest into the personality disorder.